 Learn about the types of people who become entrepreneurs.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 72% of entrepreneurs work in full-time roles while 28% work part-time.